 Then add the Post Slider to the page and customize it suitably.
 Then click Publish from the upper right corner, and you’re done with the saved template.

 After that, when you use Elementor, search for the PostX Template.
 Then drag and drop like usual.
 Then you’ll see the saved template option with a dropdown menu.
-Select your saved template by the name you have saved your Featured slider.
+Select your saved template by the name you have saved in your slider.

 That concludes our overview of the Featured Slider.
 We hope you can now add the slider to your website.
 Simply leave a comment below if you have any questions, and we will respond as soon as possible.